Alaska Mapping Initiative

 New 5-meter elevation data is being collected by airborne radar statewide over Alaska as funding is made available.
 The new data is acquired using Interferometric Synthetic Aperture Radar technology, and is commonly referred to as ifsar.
 The new ifsar data replaces decades-old 60-meter elevation data, and is made available free to the public as an element of the national 3D Elevation Program (3DEP).
 The new data are used in a wide variety of applications, including the creation of contours and shaded relief for new US Topo maps.
 Comparisons of the new data with the older Alaska elevation data set show that significant errors are being corrected.

 New Digital US Topo Map Series Being Created Statewide for Alaska

-US Topo quadrangles are digital topographic maps produced by the National Geospatial Program of the U.S. Geological Survey (USGS).
+US Topo quadrangles are digital topographic maps produced by the National Geospatial Program of the USGS.
 They are created in the familiar 7.5-minute quadrangle format similar to the legacy paper maps, with the addition of an aerial photo or satellite image as a visual base layer.
 Each map is delivered in PDF format with geospatial extensions (GeoPDF®) for free download and viewing on a computer or mobile device, including layers that can be controlled by the user.
 Over the next 6 years,11,275 US Topo maps will be created to cover all of Alaska at a 1:25,000 map scale.
 Maps are created only where satellite imagery and highly detailed elevation data exists.